 If the GPUs are physically external to the node, then they are typically in a GPU unit.
 A GPU unit is a chassis that hosts only GPUs.
-It can typically provide GPU access to several nodes, usually via PCIe extender connections.
+It is typically able to provide GPU access to several nodes, usually via PCIe extender connections.
+This ability means that external GPUs typically require more configuration than internal GPUs.